shawnferry/HOL7712-gitbook/setup/steps.md

 2. Write the file `ESC :w`

 3. The error indicator is cleared.
-Verify by running the following command again:
-`puppet parser validate invalid.pp`

   XXX: Update this image for new invalid.pp